-Governing bodies from the communities that are represented on the Mayors Council on Rahway River Watershed Flood Control agreed last week to enter into an interlocal agreement to fund the legal analysis on the development of the South Mountain Reservation detention dam.
+Governing boards of the communities that are represented on the Mayors Council on Rahway River Watershed Flood Control have agreed to enter into an interlocal agreement to fund the legal analysis on the development of the South Mountain Reservation detention dam.

-The project, once constructed, is expected to detain storm water at peak flow conditions that will reduce water elevations in communities such as Millburn, Springfield, Union, Kenilworth, Cranford and Rahway.
-A U.S. Army Corps of Engineer's hydrology assessment indicated the project could reduce water elevations by almost 3 feet at the Route 78 confluence of the Rahway River.
+The project, once constructed, is projected to detain storm water at peak flow conditions that will reduce water elevations in communities such as Millburn, Springfield, Union, Kenilworth, Cranford and Rahway.
+An Army Corps of Engineer's hydrology assessment indicated the project could reduce water elevations by almost three feet at the Route 78 confluence of the Rahway River.